Skip to main content

 Eyelid scrubs

 Once daily eyelid scrubs can open up your eyelid glands so they work better.
 These eyelid glands add a layer of oil to your tears.
 This oil helps keep your tear film healthy.
-Eyelid scrubs are available over the counter from product lines like OcuSoft or TheraTears.
-But you can also use a dye, fragrance- and tear-free shampoo or face wash.
+Eyelid scrubs are available OTC from product lines like OCuSoft or TheraTears.
+But you can also use a shampoo or face wash that has no dyes and fragrances and is gentle on your eyes (tear-free).

 Avoid eye strain